AhmadAzadzadeh/DeckOfCards/README.md

 ## Cards
-This Project Genrated With Go Programming Language.
+This Project Generated With Go Programming Language.